Guide to Migrate Your Website

 The very first step of any project such as this is to back up every aspect of your site.
 This step is good practice before any major change but it is also a requirement of migrating your WordPress installation.

 There are many plugins out there that will completely backup your site for you.
-This backup however, requires a more manual approach.
+This backup, however, requires a more manual approach.
 Using an FTP program (such as FileZilla), connect to your web host and copy all files under your website’s directory to a folder on your local computer.

 This includes the .htaccess file that is set to be hidden.
 Consult your FTP program’s help file to have it display hidden files if you are unable to see this file.

-Depending on the number of media uploads you have in your site, this could take some time.
+Depending on the number of media uploads you have on your site, this could take some time.
 While this download is underway we can begin step two and make a copy of your database.

 Step 2: Export The WordPress Database

 Exporting your database is a simple process that only requires a few steps to complete.
 Login to the cPanel account of your web server and open the phpMyAdmin application.
-Select the database that contains your WordPress installation from the list on the left hand sidebar and once selected click on the Export tab on the navigation menu.
+Select the database that contains your WordPress installation from the list on the left-hand sidebar and once selected click on the Export tab on the navigation menu.

 The default settings of a Quick export and the SQL format for the export are sufficient for what we need.
 Click the Go button and the database export process will begin and a file will be downloaded to your local computer.